Maci0924/BearE/examples/HelloWorld.md

 ![HelloWorld](../Images/hellorold.png)
 ### In this step, we use the `tascuF` function to print text to the console.

-## That is the Hello World! in BearE
+## Congratulations!
+You've created your first BearE program.